Maa (the language of the Maasai people) is delightfully reflexive. For any of our friends who are language nerds, here’s a grammatical excursus.

 Here are a few examples.

-entito (daughter, girl) and enkitok (women, wives) are, naturally, grammatically feminine.
+entito (daughter, girl) and enkitok (woman, wife; and, etymologically, the-[feminine]-great one*) are, naturally, grammatically feminine.
 (The plural forms are, respectively, intoyie and inkituaak.)
 Note that the initial vowels will be dropped when following one of the prepositions for “of.”
 Thus

 — entito e nkitok (the daughter of the woman)